AvinashSingh777/Sales_Insights_Dashboard-Power-BI-SQL/README.md

 ## Data Analysis using MySQL :
 <u></u>

-1. Show all customer records
+1. Show all customer records <br />
        SELECT * FROM customers;
 2. Show total number of customers
        SELECT count(*) FROM customers;